Comparison

 Investment account tracking No Yes

-Recurring transaction detection Yes — free (auto-detects from history) Automatic
+Recurring transaction detection Yes — included (auto-detects from history) Automatic

 Privacy